Tatum O'Neal: Drug arrest

 On June 1, 2008, O'Neal was arrested for buying crack cocaine near her Manhattan apartment building.
 When police searched her, they allegedly found two bags of drugs—one of crack cocaine, one of powder cocaine—and an unused crack pipe.
 She was charged with a misdemeanor criminal possession of a controlled substance.
 Authorities released her without bail.
 On July 2, 2008, O'Neal pleaded guilty to disorderly conduct in connection with the arrest and agreed to spend two half-day sessions in a drug treatment program.

 Stroke

-In May 2020, O’Neal suffered a massive stroke caused by a prescription drug overdose.
+In May 2020, O'Neal suffered a massive stroke caused by a prescription drug overdose.
 She was discovered unconscious by a friend, and the stroke left her in a coma for a month and a half.
-When she reawakened, she could not remember how to speak.
+When she reawakened, she could not speak.
 She has since struggled to relearn everything.

 Autobiographies

 In her 2004 autobiography, A Paper Life, O'Neal alleged that she was molested by her father's drug dealer when she was 12.
 She also alleges physical and emotional abuse by her father, much of which she attributed to drug use.
 She also detailed her heroin addiction and its effects on her relationship with her children.
 Her father denied the allegations.
 In a prepared statement, Ryan O'Neal said: "It is a sad day when malicious lies are told in order to become a 'bestseller.

 In 2011, O'Neal wrote a new collection of memoirs, Found: A Daughter's Journey Home, which dealt with her tempestuous relationship with her father, volatile marriage to McEnroe, and recent drug arrest.